 When sailing, we often witness all sorts of floating objects around our yachts.
-Unfortunately, these objects do not usually belong in the sea – plastic bags, plastic and aluminum containers, glass bottles, cigarette butts, food leftovers, etc. It seems that people who sail are still not aware of the damage they do to the environment and how much sea pollution is caused by throwing garbage in the sea.
-I have had several discussions with other people and I realized that many of those who throw things overboard believe that those things are made of nature-friendly materials.
+Unfortunately, these objects do not usually belong in the sea.
+Plastic bags, plastic and aluminum containers, glass bottles, cigarette butts, food leftovers, etc. It seems that people who sail are still not aware of the damage they do to the environment and how much sea pollution is caused by throwing garbage in the sea.
+I have had several discussions with other people.
+I realized that many of those who throw things overboard believe that those things are made of nature-friendly materials.
 They claim they are not the cause of sea pollution and that they’re sailing sustainably.

 The first such example are cigarette butts.
-People tried to convince me that the butts are made of nothing else but paper, cotton and some remains of tobacco, which means that it should disintegrate quickly in the sea.
+People tried to convince me that the butts are nothing else but paper, cotton and some remains of tobacco.
+That means they should disintegrate quickly in the sea.
 I remained suspicious about this, so I did some research.
-As it turned out, cigarette butts are not made of totally natural materials, and their disintegration lasts for more than 10 years!
+As it turns out, cigarette butts are not made of totally natural materials!
+Their disintegration lasts for more than 10 years!
 The problem does not lie only in the disintegration.
 Curious and hungry fish and seagulls can easily swallow a butt, which can cause serious, even fatal digestion problems.
 To conclude – throwing cigarette butts overboard should not be done on any occasion.
 Unfortunately, sea poluution with cigarette butts remains a big issue.

-The final remark I have concerns food leftovers.
-The food we consume is more or less organic, which means that it is acceptable to throw it overboard.
+The final remark I have concerns with are food leftovers.
+The food you consume is more or less organic, which means that it is acceptable to throw it overboard.
 However, I have learned that excellent food can be prepared from leftovers, especially the day after a night out, when nobody is willing to cook.
-Fruit and vegetables peel can be thrown overboard, but with some regard to limits.
+You can throw fruit and vegetables peel overboard, but with some regard to limits.
 We do not need it in bays and on beaches because people should be able to enjoy the clear sea.
 On the other hand, throwing food in marinas and ports is restricted by regulations and “house rules”.
 If you have to do it, do it away from the coast.
-It does take some time for such materials to be disintegrated, but they normally do not harm seagulls, fish and other sea animals.
+It does take some time for such materials to disintegrate, but they normally do not harm seagulls, fish and other sea animals.
 The same applies to the contents of waste tanks.

 Disclaimer: Do not try similar maneuvers unless you are fully confident in your sailing skills, and your ability to judge people.
 The maneuver and the lesson could end up badly for a skipper if their crew is not in the mood to accept such educational methods.
 I risked…